Ars Nova (theater)

 Ars Nova is an Off-Broadway, non-profit theater in New York City's Hell's Kitchen neighborhood.
 Ars Nova develops and produces theater, comedy and music created by artists in the early stages of their careers.
 Besides its Off-off Broadway home in Hell's Kitchen, Ars Nova also operates the former Barrow Street Theatre at Greenwich House as a space for Off-Broadway productions.

 The theater was founded in 2002 in memory of Gabe Wiener, a music producer who died at the age of 26, by his sister, Jenny Steingart and her husband Jon Steingart.
 The theater's mission is to provide a venue for smart, surprising new work from emerging artists.

 Mainstage productions

 Past mainstage productions

 Past Ars Nova productions include Game Play, Eager to Lose, Core Values, The Netflix Plays, Natasha, Pierre and the Great Comet of 1812, The Urban Dictionary Plays, The Lapsburgh Layover, Be a Good Little Widow, The Wii Plays, Now Circa Then, Bloodsong of Love, Missed Connections NYC, Sax & Dixon: We Thee Wed, Mel & El: Show & Tell, Two Girls for Five Bucks and the Ten Dollar Heartbreakers, Playlist, Jollyship the Whiz-Bang, Boom, From up Here, Dixie's Tupperware Party, At Least It's Pink, 25 Questions for a Jewish Mother, Holy Cross Sucks!, Freestyle Love Supreme, The Wau Wau Sisters, and The Woodsman.

+Film and television production

+Ars Nova produces films and television series under Ars Nova Entertainment, most notably the 2009 film Black Dynamite.
+The company was associated with Cartoon Network at one point, producing an animated Black Dynamite series as well as a pilot by collaborator Freestyle Love Supreme for its programming block Adult Swim.